 Shelter Insurance offers a few benefits and coverage options that you might not find when requesting car insurance quotes with other carriers.
 For instance, Shelter includes free roadside assistance with every auto policy that can help you if you have a flat tire, lock yourself out of your vehicle or need a jump start.

 Policyholders with new cars may want to consider purchasing Shelter’s gap insurance.
 This option can pay your loan balance if your new vehicle is deemed a total loss after a covered accident and you owe more on your loan than the car is worth.

 Drivers that use their vehicles for business purposes may want to learn more about Shelter’s business auto insurance, which can provide specialized coverage for this type of risk.

 Shelter home insurance

-Our team awarded Shelter an overall Bankrate Score of 4.0 out of 5 possible points for Shelter’s home insurance.
+Our team calculated a Bankrate Score of 3.0 out of 5 possible points for Shelter’s home insurance.
 Shelter fell short in its lack of nationwide availability, and it was not included in the 2022 J.D.
 Power U.S. Home Insurance Study.
 However, this score also reflects Shelter’s high AM Best score for financial strength, fewer than average complaints from the NAIC and wide range of home insurance coverage options.
 However, Shelter fell short in its lack of nationwide availability, and it was not included in the 2022 J.D.
 Power U.S. Home Insurance Study.

 Shelter home insurance cost